Anna Sutherland Bissell

-Anna Sutherland Bissell (1846–1934) was a Canadian-American businesswoman who was the first woman CEO in the United States as the executive board member of the Bissell Corporation, known for its carpet sweepers and vacuum cleaners.
+Anna Sutherland Bissell (1846–1934) was a Canadian-American businesswoman who was the first female CEO in the United States.
+She was CEO of Bissell, known for its carpet sweepers and vacuum cleaners.

-Early life

-On December 2, 1846, Bissell was born in River John, Nova Scotia.
-Bissell's father was William Sutherland (1811-1907), a sea captain.
-Bissell's mother was Eleanor (nee Putnam) Sutherland (1817-1853).

-At an early age, her family moved to De Pere, Wisconsin, where they settled.

 Career

 By age 16, Bissell was a school teacher.

 After Bissell married Melville R. Bissell at 19, they became a joint partner in their crockery and china business.
 The Bissell Sweeper website recounts that Mrs. Bissell complained to her husband about sawdust that collected in their carpets and was difficult to remove, whereupon he made great improvements to a new invention called the carpet sweeper.
 When Bissell's husband invented the Bissell carpet sweeper in 1876, Bissell became a salesperson traveling from town to town selling the sweeper.
 Bissell was the number one salesperson.

 Executive

-After her husband's death in 1889 and with one child and five grandchildren, Bissell took over the business and became the chief executive officer of the Bissell company.
+After her husband's death in 1889 and with five children and one grandchild, Bissell took over the business and became the chief executive officer of the Bissell company.

 Bissell established new guidelines on trademarks and patents and moved Bissell carpet sweepers into the international market.
 By 1899 she had created the largest organization of its kind in the world.

 In 1919, Bissell also became the chairman of the Bissell company.
 As president of the corporation and chairman of the board, Bissell introduced progressive labor policies including workman's compensation and pension plans long before these practices were widespread in industry.

 It was said of her that she "studied business the way other women of her time studied French."
 She kept pace with the growing complexities of industrialism and knew every facet of the Bissell production.